Made with ingredients you probably have on hand, this non-toxic carpet cleaner is the perfect solution to remove tough stains.

 - Shake the hydrogen peroxide mixture and spray generously on the stained or affected area.
 Dab out the stain using a cloth, just as you did in Step 1.

-- For extra tough stains: place a half-inch-thick stack of paper towels over the stain, then lay a glass baking dish on top.
+- For extra tough stains: Place a 1/2-inch-thick stack of paper towels over the stain, then lay a glass baking dish on top.

 - Wait for 15 minutes and then rinse by blotting with a cloth soaked in lukewarm water.
 Then, place a dry towel over the stain and press down to absorb excess liquid.